ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Boxing Gloves now has an option to disable affecting bosses.
 - Made Golden Gun's second IL patch target slightly more lenient (fixes compatibility with GeneralFixes mod).
 - Now uses plugin-specific console logger.

-**4.2.1**

-- Logbook setup stage no longer completely breaks if an item (in ANY mod) has no model.
-- Mysterious Vial: fixed buff being applied during the wrong part of calculations (multiplier instead of base value).
-- Index dump during game startup is now much prettier.
-- Internal buff names are now consistent with item names and with each other.
-- Migrated most RecalculateStats IL patches to TILER2, as well as some extension methods.
-Most UseIL config settings have been removed as a consequence, possibly temporarily.
-- GitHub repo is now licensed (GNU GPL3).